va7sdf/artbergmann/news/2005-2009/_posts/2005-04-15-sound-and-fury.markdown

 ---
 title: sound and fury
-article_author:
+article_author: Greg Buium
-article_publication:
+article_publication: www.cbc.ca/arts/music/soundandfury.html
-article_date:
+article_date: April 15, 2005
 ---
-Reliving Vancouver&rsquo;s punk explosion
+####Reliving Vancouver's punk explosion

-By Greg Buium / www.cbc.ca/arts/music/soundandfury.html

-April 15, 2005

 When Joe Keithley &ndash; aka Joey Shithead, longtime leader of DOA, founder of Sudden Death Records and arguably the father of Canadian punk rock &ndash; reissued Vancouver Complication, a CD anthology of his hometown's musical underground earlier this year, it might have seemed a bizarre bit of business.
 Had anyone really been looking for an album with 15 obscure, obsolete or superannuated British Columbia bands from the late-1970s?
 Was anyone hankering for a record that when it was first released in 1979 never appeared on the radio, never went beyond 4,000 pressings and after all these years seemed more a memory than a concrete musical document?